jcubic/cmatrix/README.md

 * `exit` - by default matrix return a promise that resolves when it ends (when someone press `q` or `ESC`) this option when set to false will disable this and the function return undefined.
 * `color` - default color - default is `#0f0`.
+* `width` - width of the Canvas, default full screen.
+* `height` - height of the Canvas, default full screen.
+* `resize` - if the size is constant (you specify the width and height options) you should set it to false.
 * `background` - by default it's set `rgba(0, 0, 0, 0.05)` alpha is required for the effect to look good.
 * `font_size` - number the default is 14.
 * `mount: (matrix) => void` - callback function which is executed with single argument that is instance of internal Matrix object when initializing.